AdityaUmass/cs326-final-theta/docs/milestone2.md

 # Handling Request Errors

-The API will respond with standard Express status codes when an error is encounter.
+The API will respond with standard Express error status codes when an error is encountered.
+It will also display a brief message describing the error.

 1) If a new user tries to create an account but the email address already exists in the system
 ```